weinholt/akku/README.md

   directory.
 * Scan repositories for R6RS/R7RS libraries, even multiple per file, and copy them to the right file paths for any supported Scheme.
-* Resolve all files needed for compilation and scan them for license notices.
+* Resolve all Scheme files needed for compilation and scan them for license notices.

 Web site: [akkuscm.org](https://akkuscm.org/).

 ## Dependencies

-Akku.scm currently requires the git and curl programs.
-Publishing requires GnuPG.
-It has only been tested on GNU/Linux systems.
+Akku.scm requires git and libcurl.
+It has been tested on GNU/Linux and macOS.
+(Windows users can run Akku through WSL for now).
 Assistance in porting is very welcome.

 ## Installation